fluxcd/flux/site/introduction.md

 - End to end, code to production pipelines become not only possible, but easy.

-## Automated deployment of new containers
+## Automated deployment of new container images

 Another feature is the automated deployment of containers.
 It will continuously monitor a range of container registries and deploy new